Late Effects after a Bone Marrow Transplant in Children

 Growth Problems after Transplant

-Eighty percent of children who undergo a transplant achieve a normal height, but they may be at the low end of the normal range.
+Many children who undergo a transplant achieve a normal height, but it may be at the low end of the normal range.
+Others experience slow or stunted growth.

 Puberty and Fertility after a Bone Marrow Transplant